ioer-dresden/carto-lab-docker/README.md

-# Carto-Lab - A JupyterLab Docker Container for Open Source Cartography
+# IOER-FDZ Carto-Lab - A JupyterLab Docker Container for Open Source Cartography

 This repository is a [Docker]-project, that starts an instance of [JupyterLab].
 It comes with a python environment (`worker_env`) that contains the most important